johnhyde/island/ZZ extracts.md

 (corresponds to: Hmm, specifically "finger their pulse".)

+Don't worry: I've written a riveting chapter draft where he's taking the bus 😎

+—M

+(corresponds to: Beach Detective 2)

+Ah, the bus detective… so easily forgotten…

+—J

+(corresponds to: Beach Detective 2)

 [@ Insert further ones here, leaving the one below as the end of the file ~M]